Transport and logistics industry grows whilst women's participation rates decline

 “The NTC is supports initiatives to increase the productivity of Australia’s transport and logistics sector, and this paper highlights how industry can get the right people with the right skills for a more productive workforce.”

-A copy of the paper “Improving Women’s Visibility – The Unseen Gender In Transport and Logistics is available at http://womeninsupplychain.com.au/
+A copy of the paper “Improving Women’s Visibility – The Unseen Gender In Transport and Logistics is available at https://womeninsupplychain.com.au/

 About Women In Supply Chain (WISC) WISC is a voluntary group open to men and women in supply chain.
 We are passionate in supporting the recognition of women in Transport and Logistics to reach their optimum potential.
 We offer a range of events to motivate discussion, promote collboartion and participation from like-minded individuals.